Filtering collections¶

 1, non-empty result tells you the expression is parsing as text, not as a boolean.Cross-check the token name against the FORMATS section of

-tmux(1)and against the version gate (see Format-Token Fields).
+tmux(1)and against the version gate (see Format-token fields).

 When to prefer which¶